U.S. Agent: U.S. Agent/West Coast Avengers

-Walker soon resurfaced as an adventurer known as the U.S. Agent, wearing a variation of the Captain costume and using the vibranium disc as a shield.
+Walker soon resurfaced as U.S. Agent, wearing a variation of the Captain costume and using the vibranium disc as a shield.
 Walker continued to work for the Commission.
 He was first seen as the U.S. Agent, battling an Iron Monger as a test for the Commission.
-He was placed as a watchdog of West Coast Avengers and the Vision by the Commission, as a condition to possibly get their government clearance reinstated.
+He was placed as a watchdog of West Coast Avengers and Vision by the Commission, as a condition to possibly get their government clearance reinstated.
 Some time later, he rescued Battlestar from the Power Broker, and reconciled with the former; Walker learned that his memories had been altered and that his parents were dead.

 The manner of his appointment to the West Coast Avengers team, and his own abrasive attitude, saw U.S. Agent frequently come into conflict with his colleagues, in particular the headstrong Hawkeye (Clint Barton), which culminated in a battle between the two that saw both suspended.
-He later almost killed Spider-Woman (Julia Carpenter) – an ex-employee of U.S. Agent's former employers – hesitating over delivering the fatal blow before collapsing in grief – his guilt over his long history of violence catching up with him.
+He later almost killed Spider-Woman (Julia Carpenter) – an ex-employee of U.S. Agent's former employers – hesitating over delivering the fatal blow before collapsing in grief, with his guilt over his long history of violence catching up with him.

-While under the employ of the Commission for Superhuman Activities, U.S. Agent was charged with the responsibility of taking down the Punisher.
+While under the employ of the Commission for Superhuman Activities, U.S. Agent is tasked with taking down the Punisher.
 After locating the Punisher and engaging him in hand-to-hand combat, the Punisher disclosed he is attempting to take down the Maggia.
 U.S. Agent agrees to help the Punisher, vowing to take him into custody afterwards.
-U.S. Agent takes down the superpowered mercenary Paladin, who had been employed by the Maggia to kill the Punisher, breaking both legs with his shield.
-Upon completion of the mission, the Punisher ultimately escapes U.S. Agent by dressing a deceased henchman in his uniform and leaving him in a burning building, convincing U.S. Agent that he had perished in the fire.
-Halfway through the resultant dressing-down by his employers, while being informed that his job is to act, not to think, and that it is no wonder he had failed as Captain America, U.S. Agent walks away.
+U.S. Agent takes down the mercenary Paladin, who had been employed by the Maggia to kill the Punisher.
+The Punisher escapes after faking his death.

-U.S. Agent was once more forced to choose between following the rules and laws of the nation he had dedicated himself to serving, or ignoring said rules in favor of doing what he personally believed to be right, when he investigated a series of gruesome murders of illegal immigrants on the Mexico-United States border which he later discovered were being committed by a corrupt law enforcement official.